 (*Unless, of course, you plan to migrate after selling your house, whereby you can withdraw your full CPF balance anyway.)

-As what we’ve seen from the recent CPF trends report, more people have been unable to fully refund their CPF monies to their account.
-There’s a growing number of people who weren’t getting the cash proceeds they initially expected after selling their house.
+As what we’ve seen from the CPF trends report, there’s a small group of people who have been unable to fully refund their CPF monies to their account.
+This also means they didn’t get cash proceeds after selling their house.

-Pro tip: Reduce accrued interest by making a cash refund to CPF
+Pro tip: Reduce accrued interest by making a cash refund to your CPF account

 That said, there is a way to reduce the amount you need to refund to your CPF account, thereby increasing your sale proceeds.
 You can do so by making a voluntary housing refund to your CPF account.
 This refund can be done either partially, or in full.